Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Observations

 We used the Python package \texttt{gPhoton} \citep{gphoton} to retrieve \galex\ near-UV and far-UV photometry for the LFBOT host galaxies.
 In \texttt{gPhoton}, we chose the observation with the longest exposure time and recorded the background-corrected magnitudes.
 We chose an aperture radius of 6.12 arcseconds for the source, and measured the background from an annulus with an inner radius of 10.8 arcseconds and an outer radius of 21.6 arcseconds.
-In the cases of AT2023hkw and AT2023vth, earby UV-bright sources required us to use a different annulus.
+We estimate that this size would exclude all of the host galaxy's emission and include as much background as possible for an accurate background flux estimate without including any flux from other sources.
+We apply this annulus size to most of the LFBOT hosts to maintain consistency.
+In the cases of AT2023hkw and AT2023vth, there were nearby UV-bright sources that required us to use a smaller annulus.
 The inner and outer annulus radii are 10.8 and 16.2 arcseconds for AT2023hkw, and 7.2 and 10.8 arcseconds for AT2023vth.
 Legacy Survey and {\it NEOWISE} photometry was obtained with the Python package \texttt{noaodatalab}\footnote{\href{https://github.com/astro-datalab/datalab}{https://github.com/astro-datalab/datalab}} version 2.20.0.
-Pan-STARRS DR2 {\em grizy} photometry was obtained from the online catalog search tool\footnote{\href{https://catalogs.mast.stsci.edu/panstarrs/}{https://catalogs.mast.stsci.edu/panstarrs/}}.
+Pan-STARRS DR2 {\em grizy} photometry was retrieved through the online catalog search tool\footnote{\href{https://catalogs.mast.stsci.edu/panstarrs/}{https://catalogs.mast.stsci.edu/panstarrs/}}.

 The host-galaxy photometry is provided in Table~\ref{tab:galaxy} in Appendix~\ref{sec:appendix-tables}.